-■ CERTIFICATE IN CRIMINAL JUSTICE (FS ONLY)
+CERTIFICATE IN CRIMINAL JUSTICE (FS ONLY)

-Pierce College offers the certificate in Criminal Justice at the Fort Steilacoom campus and at the military sites.
+Pierce College offers the certificate in Criminal Justice at the Fort Steilacoom campus.
 This certificate is designed to provide students with an inclusive view of the criminal justice system.
-The 40 credits are perfect for individuals who already have post secondary degrees and need the edge for employment opportunities or advancement in the criminal justice field.
+The 44 credits are perfect for individuals who already have post- secondary degrees and need the edge for employment opportunities or advancement in the criminal justice field.
 Likewise, it is a great building block for individuals who wish to earn an Associate in Criminal Justice and Associate of Arts.
 The certificate gives a broad overview of the criminal justice system with emphasis on policing, corrections and the courts.
-The elective credits can be taken in a variety of fields including victim advocacy, constitutional law, forensics, and case management to name a few.
+The elective credits can be taken in a variety of fields including victim advocacy, constitutional law, forensics, and case management, to name a few.
 This certificate will assist individuals to determine their criminal justice track.
 A work-based learning (internship) component is also included to help bridge theory and practice and assist in employment opportunities.

+COURSE REQU

+INFO 101 Research Essentials 2

+CJ 103 Criminal Justice Introduction to ACJ 1

 CJ 112 Criminal Justice in America 5

 CJ 140 Corrections in America 5

 CJ 150 Police in America 5

 CJ 200 Crime and Justice: The Issues (prereq: ENG&L 101) 5

 CJ 202 Concepts of Criminal Justice 5

 CJ 252 Criminal Justice Work-Based Learning 5

+CJ 280 Criminal Justice Culminating Project 1

-CJ ELECTIVE (MINIMUM OF 10 CREDITS)
+CJ ELECTIVE (MINIMUM OF 10 CREDITS) 10

+Total Credits Required 44